sayume/sayume.github.io/_posts/2015-04-18-how-to-become-a-good-node-jser-(1).markdown

 application manager:

-[pm2] manage node apps and provide performance profiling
+[pm2]    -manage node apps and provide performance profiling

-[forever] simple node app starter
+[forever]    -simple node app starter

 debug tool:

-[node-inspector] not good enough node debugger
+[node-inspector]    -not good enough node debugger

 es6 compile tools:

-[traceur] tool to provide es6 feature for your code, will be replace by the gradually support of es6
+[traceur]    -tool to provide es6 feature for your code, will be replace by the gradually support of es6

 [express]:  https://github.com/strongloop/express